GaitASMS: Gait Recognition by Adaptive Structured Spatial Representation and Multi-Scale Temporal Aggregation: Experiments

 \textbf{Effectiveness of MSTA.} Most of the previous gait recognition methods \cite{ref22, ref23, ref24} only use conventional 3D convolution for short-range temporal modeling.
 However, due to the subtle differences between adjacent frames \cite{ref28}, it is difficult to extract discriminative temporal features solely through the temporal modeling of adjacent frames.
 Thus, the MSTA module is proposed, composed of multi-scale dilated convolutional blocks with the residual connection.
 In Table \ref{tab:label_6}, the combination of dilation rates of 2 and 4 in MSTA can better aggregate multi-scale temporal information, as compared to other combinations of dilation rates.
 As shown in Table \ref{tab:label_5}, compared to A-b, the addition of MSTA in A-d resulted in an average accuracy improvement of 0.6\%.
 In the experiments conducted in A-c (with ASRE) and A-f (with ASRE and MSTA), we observed that the average accuracy of the model also increased by 1.7\%.
 Especially, under BG and CL conditions, the performance improved by 1.2\% and 3\%, respectively.
 These results demonstrate that the MSTA module is effective in capturing both long-term and short-term temporal information, thereby enhancing the robustness of the overall model to occlusion.\\

 \textbf{Effectiveness of the random mask.} Unlike traditional data augmentation methods such as horizontal flipping, rotation and erasing, the random mask applies different masks to randomly selected subjects.
 In Table \ref{tab:label_4}, the accuracy of random erasing shows a decrease of 2.6\% compared to the baseline.
 It suggests that the random erasing struggles to simulate long-term self-occlusion effectively and may result in the absence of gait information.
 In Table \ref{tab:label_7}, from the ablation experiments of mask rates, the accuracy of a mask rate of 0.1 is the highest.
+Due to the abundant and easily accessible gait information within the NM condition, its impact is minimal at lower mask rates [0.1, 0.3, 0.5].
+At mask rates of [0.7, 0.9], a significant loss of valuable gait information hinders the training of the model and the accuracy has significantly decreased.
 Therefore, all subsequent experiments are conducted with a mask rate of 0.1.
 As shown in Table \ref{tab:label_5}, the introduction of the random mask improved the accuracy by 1.8\% in the A-a vs. A-b comparison experiments.
 Especially under the BG and CL conditions, the accuracy improved by 2.1\% and 2.3\%, respectively.
 This strongly indicates that the random mask can effectively enhance the robustness of the model to long-term self-occlusion.

-\textbf{Generality of the modules.} In order to evaluate the generality of proposed modules, we adapt our modules to GaitGL.
+\textbf{Generality of the modules.} To evaluate the generality of proposed modules, we adapt our modules to GaitGL.
 In Table \ref{tab:label_8}, the baseline GaitGL is denoted as B-a, the accuracy of B-b (with ASRE), B-c (with MSTA), and B-d (with random mask) improved by 0.8\%, 0.3\%, and 0.2\%, respectively.
 Specifically, In B-b and B-c, the GLFE module and LTA module of GaitGL are respectively replaced by ASRE and MSTA.
 In B-c, the random mask is introduced into GaitGL.
 These results significantly validate the portability and effectiveness of the proposed modules.